The internet of things (IoT) is nothing new. It has been around for decades, previously often referred to as M2M (machine to machine) technology.

 1. IoT megatrend – exponential growth of the number of devices

 The number of IoT devices is growing rapidly.
-It was estimated that in 2020, around 20 billion IoT devices will be in use.
-The expected growth will accelerate sharply in the future.
-As can be seen from the figure below, it’s already far above linear growth.
+It was estimated that in 2020, around 30 billion IoT devices will be in use.
+The expected growth will accelerate sharply in the future up to more than 100 billion devices.

 The more devices that are deployed in the field the higher the number of devices that are potentially vulnerable.
 This increases the number of devices that can be harmed or that can be hijacked to do harm to other infrastructure.
 Examples of the latter are botnet attacks, such as DDOS (distributed denial of service), against other infrastructure .